httpwg/wg-materials/ietf103/minutes.md

 ### 304 Cache Updates

 Mark: Looking into how 304 updates cached headers.
 There are major variations in how these are handled.
-In broswers, they update cached resposnse with new headers, but they exempt some headers, including those that include Content-, which includes Content-Security-Policy.
+In browsers, they update cached response with new headers, but they exempt some headers, including those that include Content-, which includes Content-Security-Policy.
 I'd love a chat with browser vendors.
 I've got bugs open with browsers and they are all looking at each other's implementations.
 Proxies don't like updating headers on disk for performance reasons.
 Maybe we should recommend against 304s?
 Please talk to me about it.
 Patrick: Is there an issue open?
 Mark: Nope.
 We do need to figure out which headers should be exempted.
 And if proxies won't update headers... are we stuck?